Shopify accessibility and catalog cleanup scan

 Ready when you are

-Start your audit in 60 seconds — no setup required
+Start your scan in 60 seconds — no setup required

 Enter your store URL and Lumi scans it immediately.
-You'll walk away with a prioritized list of issues and the evidence you need to start fixing them.
+You will get a prioritized list of issues and a practical path to start fixing them.

 FAQ

-Straight answers to the questions Shopify merchants ask most before they run their first audit.
+Straight answers to the questions Shopify merchants ask before they run their first scan.

-How does Lumi's audit differ from a generic WCAG checker?
+How does Lumi's scan differ from a generic checker?

 How long does the audit take?

 The initial scan is done in about 60 seconds.
-You'll see a prioritized breakdown of your store's accessibility gaps immediately — no waiting, no scheduling a call.
+You'll see a prioritized breakdown of catalog and storefront gaps immediately — no waiting, no scheduling a call.

-No credit card.
-Works on any Shopify store.
-Fixes start on day one.
+Works on public Shopify storefronts.
+Reviewable fixes can start on day one.

 Important legal notice